RECAPEM

 History: Age, history of heart disease, presence of an implantable cardioverter-defibrillator (ICD), presence of a pacemaker, medications and comorbidities such as renal insufficiency.

-Exam: In addition to vital signs, pay specific attention for signs of poor perfusion such as acute confusion, ↑capillary refill time, diaphoresis, and pulmonary edema.
+Exam: In addition to vital signs, pay specific attention to signs of poor perfusion such as acute confusion, ↑capillary refill time, diaphoresis, and pulmonary edema.
 The presence of a fistula should raise suspicion of hyperkalemia contributing to the arrhythmia.

-EKG, Labs and POCUS (see above)
+EKG, Labs, and POCUS (see above)

 Pharmacotherapy